Driving Uber in Post-Lockdown UK

 It’s natural to feel anxious at the prospect of returning to work.
 Mental health is an incredibly important topic for everyone, perhaps now more than ever.

 Top tips for driving towards a new normal

 There is no doubt that COVID-19 will affect rider behaviour.
 Short-term or long-term, we’re yet to find out.
 But let’s take a look at what we know about your ‘new normal’.

 Stay on the road and keep earning

 You may be looking for other ways to make money.
 Food delivery and courier services have become increasingly popular during the pandemic.
 INSHUR customers are automatically covered to deliver food.
 Click here to find out more about your delivery options.

 Dynata reported that in this new normal consumers want to feel in control of their space, as much as possible.
 This could make taking a cab more attractive than getting on the train, tube or bus.
 As offices begin to reopen and increasingly the daily commute is back on, our research tells us that there has already been a rise in passengers looking for rides before 9am.
 So consider changing your working hours to start earlier so you can pick up the commuter crowd.

 The return of social hours

 Saturday July 4th for most of England marked the return of several types of business, including pubs, cafes and restaurants.
 Dubbed ‘Super Saturday’, town and city centres started to come alive once again.
 Bear this in mind – with the country’s nightlife opening up, weekend peak social hours could make a reliable return and see drivers’ trips increase.

 The hope of increased trips does, however, mean increased contact.
 In the report by Dynata, proof that the car had been cleaned between passengers was the most important thing to riders when taking a cab.
-Click here for tips on keeping the inside of your car clean.

 No mask, no ride